felipe-fg/music-explorer/README.md

 ## How It Works

-This project depends on the oficial [Spotify Web API](https://developer.spotify.com/documentation/web-api/) to read information about you and other artists.
+This project depends on the official [Spotify Web API](https://developer.spotify.com/documentation/web-api/) to read information about you and other artists.

 Once connected to your account, it will read your favorite artists (based on top artists API).